Much of the information below was drawn from Kees Kaldenbach's excellent Vermeer website at:

 http://www.xs4all.nl/~kalden/dart/d-a-vermeer1.htm

-Towards the end of the fifteenthc entury, Vermeer's grandfather, a tailor named Jan, lived with his wife and three children in a house called Nassau, abutting the Beestenmarkt, a large market square where cattle were sold once a week.
+Towards the end of the fifteenthc entury, Vermeer's grandfather, a tailor named Jan, lived with his wife and three children in a house called "Nassau," abutting the Beestenmarkt, a large market square where cattle were sold once a week.

 In those days, common people had no last names.
 Last names were not necessary in Vermeer's time.
 Jan was known accordingly as "the son of Reynier" (in Dutch, Reynyerszoon, abbreviated Reyersz)."John Michael Montias, Vermeer and His Milieu: A Web of Social History (Princeton, NJ: Princeton University Press, 1989), 42.

-"The Beestenmarkt, which today measures 60 by 50 meters, had been in part the location of a former monastery of the Minderbroeders (Minor Friars), belonging to the order of Saint Franciscus.
+"The Beestenmarkt, which today measures sixty by fifty meters, had been in part the location of a former monastery of the Minderbroeders (Minor Friars), belonging to the order of Saint Franciscus.
 In 1499 the Minor Friars got permission to settle in Delft.
 They built a monastery with a comparatively large chapel.
 The building comprised about one-third of the present place and was situated southeast of the Burgwal.
 In the course of the Reformation the monastery was demolished in 1595 and the place was used for the weekly cattle market, hence its Dutch name 'Beestenmarkt'.
 But the street name Broerhuisstraat (in former times Grote Broerhuissteg), leaving from one of the corners of Beestenmarkt, still refers to this former monastery."Archaeologie Delft

 Beestenmarkt